Domestic Dreamboat

 Instructions

 • Heat olive oil in a large skillet over medium high heat.
-Add onion, carrot, celery, garlic and salt and saute until softened, about 5 minutes, reducing heat to medium if vegetables begin to brown.
+Add minced onion, minced carrot, minced celery, minced garlic, and 1 teaspoon kosher salt, and saute until softened, about 5 minutes, reducing heat to medium if vegetables begin to brown.

-• Stir in pepper, cinnamon, cloves and allspice and cook until fragrant, about 30 seconds.
-Add ground meat and break up with spoon.
+• Stir in 1 teaspoon black pepper, ½ teaspoon ground cinnamon, ¼ teaspoon ground cloves, and ⅛ teaspoon ground allspice and cook until fragrant, about 30 seconds.
+Add 2 pounds combination of ground beef, pork and/or chicken and break up with a spoon.
 Cook until browned, about 7-8 minutes.
-Stir in water and vinegar and bring to a simmer.
-Reduce heat to medium low, and cover.
+Stir in ½ cup water and 1 Tablespoon white wine vinegar or apple cider vinegar and bring to a simmer.
+Reduce heat to medium-low, and cover.
 Simmer for 30 minutes.

-• Stir in mashed potatoes, and continue to simmer, uncovered until thickened, about 5 minutes.
+• Stir in 1 cup leftover mashed potatoes, and continue to simmer, uncovered until thickened, about 5 minutes.
 Remove from heat and allow to cool.
 (You can refrigerate the cooked meat mixture until ready to cook the pie, up to 2 days).

-• In a small bowl, whisk together the egg and milk.
+• In a small bowl, whisk together 1 large egg and 1 Tablespoon milk.
 Set aside.

 • Move oven rack to lower middle position and heat oven to 425°F. Roll one of the pie crusts into a 9 inch pie pan.
 Spoon the meat filling into the crust.
 Using your finger or a pastry brush, lightly brush the edges of the pie crust with the egg wash.
 Place the remaining pie crust on the top of the filling.
 Crimp the two pie crust together, and cut off any excess.
 Cut steam vents in the center of the pie with a paring knife.
 Brush the top of the pie lightly with the egg wash.